hclimente/academic-kickstart/content/home/experience.md

   company_url = "http://http://www.anaxomics.com/"
   location = "Barcelona"
   date_start = "2014-09-01"
-  date_end = "2020-05-31"
+  date_end = "2015-05-31"
-  description = """
-  Responsible for the development and maintenance of pipelines for the statistical treatment of omics data.
+  description = """I was responsible for the development and maintenance of pipelines for the statistical treatment of omics data."""
-  """

 [[experience]]
   title = "Research assistant"